-Another example is Shopify – an e-commerce platform, using which merchants can own online shops without going through a long process of setting up their websites.
+Another example of a SaaS application is Shopify – an e-commerce platform, using which merchants can own online shops without going through a long process of setting up their websites.
 By the way, Maxpay’s services are also available for Shopify users: learn how you can easily process transactions with a single free plugin integration in this blog.

 There are, of course, a great number of other on-demand software examples that are completely different.
 Like Zoom, which uses cloud computing capabilities for video conferences, and plenty other SaaS for social media management, video creation and editing, customer support, design, marketing, etc.